apoorv2904/Setting-up-Amazon-EC2-for-Deep-Learning/README.md

   2. Spot Instance - These are machines which are available for bidding.
 The advantage is that this costs around $0.07- $0.1 an hour depending upon the region ( will tell about the regions later ) but the machine can be taken away at a 2 min notice when someone outbids you so the work has to be saved periodically to ensure no loss. <br />
 We will be using these Spot instances as a part of the guidelines and will look at how to save the files on a Amazon S3 Machine.<br />

 3. AMI - Suppose you install a bunch of softwares on an EC2 instance and use it for a couple of hours and then terminate the instance.
 It is painful to install these softwares everytime you run the system.
-So Amazon offers you to save the image of the machine which can boot up with the sofwares installed but this will cost some additional money.
+So Amazon offers you to save the image of the machine which can boot up with the sofwares installed but this will cost some additional money.<br />
 Alternatively you can select from community AMI to select a Machine with pre-installed softwares to save the money and hassle.

 4. Regions - Amazon offers its services in different regions and data within a region is duplicated to ensure robustness.
 AMI discussed above are restricted to a region and an AMI in one region might not be available in another.